 Microchipping at Embassy Lakes Animal Hospital

 At Embassy Lakes Animal Hospital, our goal is to minimize all possible risks for your pet.
 That includes the very real risk of getting lost or separated from you.
 We want to keep families together, and thanks to microchipping technology, we can make sure your pet is permanently linked to your name and contact information.
 Microchipping is a quick, painless procedure that lasts a lifetime, and we encourage all new pet owners to take advantage of this service.
-Learn more about why and how we offer microchipping for cats and dogs in Cooper City.
+Learn more about why and how we offer

 Benefits of Microchipping Your Dog or Cat